jsx-eslint/eslint-plugin-react/docs/rules/require-default-props.md

 ## When Not To Use It

-If you don't care about using `defaultsProps` for your component's props that are not required, you can disable this rule.
+If you don't care about using `defaultProps` for your component's props that are not required, you can disable this rule.

 # Resources
 - [Official React documentation on defaultProps](https://facebook.github.io/react/docs/typechecking-with-proptypes.html#default-prop-values)